akashgosavi23/Exam-Portal-Project/README.md

 ## Student Profile

-### View Quizzes of a Particular Subject
+### View Quizzes of a Particular Category
 - Users: Students
 - How to Get Here: Click on the subject name button from the menu on the left.
-For example, if you would like to view the quizzes available in the subject, “*MAT\_3003 complex*”, click on the button, “*MAT\_3003 complex*”
+For example, if you would like to view the quizzes available in the subject, “*html*”, click on the button, “*html*”

 ![](us1.png)